 Xbox Series X price: game bundles

-Having said that, some of the biggest titles are usually partnered with a new console.
+Some of the biggest titles are usually partnered with a new console.
 This year's instalments include FIFA 21, Fortnite, Rainbow Six Siege and Assassin's Creed Valhalla, all of which are confirmed for the new console.

-Halo Infinite should would likely have been the most-wanted launch title, and the most popular bundle, but 343 Industries, the studio in charge of the game, recently announced that they had made the "difficult decision" to delay its release until 2021.
+Halo Infinite would likely have been the most-wanted launch title, and the most popular bundle, but 343 Industries, the studio in charge of the game, recently announced that they had made the "difficult decision" to delay its release until 2021.